2018–19 Port Vale F.C. season: EFL League Two

 Former Macclesfield and Shrewsbury boss John Askey was appointed as the club's new manager on 4 February, signing a contract to run until the end of the season; he named Dave Kevan as his assistant.
 Five days later he took charge of his first game away at 20th-placed Cambridge, who leapfrogged the Vale with a 1–0 win.
 Askey named the same team at home to 22nd-placed Morecambe, and despite dominating the first-half they failed to score past an in-form Mark Halstead, with Pope missing a penalty; a 75th-minute Aaron Collins goal won all three points for the visitors, dragging Vale to within just five points of the bottom of the league.
 A 2–1 defeat at home to Tranmere three days later left Vale in 21st-place; James Norwood bagged a brace, before Whitfield's consolation ended Vale's club-record run of 571 minutes without scoring a goal.
-Askey switched to 4–4–2 and instigated four personnel changes for the trip to Cheltenham Town, but the end result was a fourth straight defeat and a run of one goal scored in seven matches.
+Askey switched to 4–4–2 and instigated four personnel changes for the trip to Cheltenham Town, but the result was a fourth straight defeat and a run of one goal scored in seven matches.
 Vale had a goal wrongly disallowed for offside against Cheltenham and launched an official complaint to the Match Official Administration System, also citing six further major incidents in games earlier in the season that had cost the club vital points.